Don Keefer: Later films and television

 Keefer appeared in dozens of television series.
 He also had small roles in some feature films, including Woody Allen's Sleeper (1973).
 In 1966, he played the character Irving Christiansen in the movie The Russians Are Coming, the Russians Are Coming.
 He also had a small role in Rod Serling’s Twilight Zone prequel “Time Element” in 1958, starring William Benedix, Darryl Hickman and Martin Balsam.
 Keefer gave a moving performance as Dan in The Twilight Zone episode "It's a Good Life" (1961), playing a character whose birthday party turns fatal when he opposes six year old Anthony, played by Billy Mumy.

-Personal life
+Personal life and death

 On May 7, 1950, Keefer married the actress Catherine McLeod, and the couple remained married for 47 years, until her death on May 11, 1997.

 In 1957, Don played husband to Catherine on an episode of Gunsmoke titled “Wrong Man” (season 2, episode 29), his character being a homesteader turned cowardly killer and abusive husband whom she finally leaves.

 At the time of Catherine's death (following his retirement in acting), the Keefers were living in Sherman Oaks in the San Fernando Valley of Los Angeles County, California.
 The three Keefer sons are Donald McLeod, John H., and Thomas James.
 Keefer died at the age of 98 on September 7, 2014.